rodmonic/DragonWoodAI/README.md

 1. A game is then played between Alice and the 3 other players.
 1. Each time Alice attacks, the environment provides a list of all possible combinations of attacking cards and Dragonwood cards to attack.
 1. Each attack combination is then encoded and inputted into the network.
-1. If any combination score from the network is over a certain limit, in our case 0.33, the attack combination with the highest score from the network is selected, otherwise draw a card.
+1. If any combination's score from the network is over a certain limit, in our case 0.33, the attack combination with the highest score from the network is selected, otherwise a card is drawn.
 1. The decision is then enacted by the environment.
 1. This is repeated until the game ends.
 1. The reward is calculated for that network and game.
-1. To make sure the networks are given a chance to understand the implications of their weightings and architecture 2000 games are run and Alice's average score passed to the NEAT algorithm.
+1. To make sure the networks are given a chance to understand the implications of their weightings and architecture, 2000 games are run and Alice's average fitness is passed to the NEAT algorithm.
 1. The NEAT algorithm then varies the networks based on the reward gained.

 This process is repeated until a certain number of iterations is passed or the reward function exceeds a user specified limit.